slorber/gatsby-plugin-react-native-web/README.md

 # Gatsby 2

-Try the alpha releases `2.0.0-alpha.0` and above
+Try the alpha releases `2.0.0-alpha.0` and above and please report [here](https://github.com/slorber/gatsby-plugin-react-native-web) if it works fine for you.

 # Gatsby 1